KQL Cheat Sheet 2025: 51 Azure Resource Graph Queries (Copy-Paste Ready)

 Download PDF Version

 Questions about KQL or need help with a specific query?
-Email me at [your-email] or find more Azure insights at azure-noob.com.
+Find more Azure insights at azure-noob.com.